neophyte-programmer/counter-with-js/README.md

 # counter-with-js
-A small JavaScript project that counts up or down depending on the button pressed.
+A small JavaScript project that counts up or down depending on which button is pressed.